 Running twice a week, the workshops provide the backdrop for the community to express feelings, change attitudes and develop personal goals and skills through the process of painting.
 Under the watchful eye of Laura, a critically renowned professional artist, the local community will have the opportunity to come together to celebrate the diversity of Barking and Dagenham, with an exhibition planned at the end of the year to showcase the work of the community.
 Whether you are ready to pursue a degree, or a complete newbie who just wants to try out a new hobby, these workshops offer the opportunity for participants to explore their creativity and develop their own personal adventure whilst bringing the community together.

-As part of the workshop program Laura will be running outdoor painting classes in the nearby nature reserve by the Roder River and Down Abbey church to further bring the community together to appreciate the natural and urban environment in which they live.
+As part of the workshop program Laura will be running outdoor painting classes in the nearby nature reserve by the River Roding and Barking Abbey church to further bring the community together to appreciate the natural and urban environment in which they live.

 As the warm rays of the early spring sunshine begin to fall, energising and inspiring us, we have some exciting news to share with you!

 From May the 3rd 2017, our gallery will be hosting a series of painting workshops for adults who want to unleash their creativity.

 The focus of these workshops will be split between those dealing with individual creativity and those dealing with developing artistic techniques.

 In the workshops, designed to help you explore your inner creativity, there will be no critiquing, no analysis, no judgment – and no comparison with others.
 This is an opportunity for you to express yourself, and to create beautiful works of art!

 The skills-focused workshops will allow you to develop your more technical skills and learn about a vast range of exciting painting techniques.

 The Painting Experience is a great opportunity for you to explore your individuality and creativity and embark on a wonderful artistic adventure of self-discovery.